BloatedMonke/CPerm/README.md

 ### Behaviour

 - generate perms on the fly so that not as much RAM is not used up
+- ability to make all allocations static (no allocs at all)

 ## License